Prosody (linguistics): Pause

 Voiced or unvoiced, the pause is a form of interruption to articulatory continuity such as an open or terminal juncture.
 Conversation analysis commonly notes pause length.
 Distinguishing auditory hesitation from silent pauses is one challenge.
 Contrasting junctures within and without word chunks can aid in identifying pauses.

 There are a variety of "filled" pause types.
-Formulaic language pause fillers include "Like", "Er" and "Uhm", and paralinguistic expressive respiratory pauses include the sigh and gasp.
+Formulaic language pause fillers include "Like", "Er" and "Um", and paralinguistic expressive respiratory pauses include the sigh and gasp.

 Although related to breathing, pauses may contain contrastive linguistic content, as in the periods between individual words in English advertising voice-over copy sometimes placed to denote high information content, e.g. "Quality.
 Service.
-Value."
+Value".

 Chunking

 Pausing or its lack contributes to the perception of word groups, or chunks.
 Examples include the phrase, phraseme, constituent or interjection.
 Chunks commonly highlight lexical items or fixed expression idioms.
 Chunking prosody is present on any complete utterance and may correspond to a syntactic category, but not necessarily.
 The well-known English chunk "Know what I mean?" in common usage sounds like a single word ("No-wada-MEEN?") due to blurring or rushing the articulation of adjacent word syllables, thereby changing the potential open junctures between words into closed junctures.